muprotocol/mu/README.md

 ## The Mu Toolkit

 The Mu toolkit is a series of tools designed to simplify the development, testing and deployment of Mu applications.
-The Mu toolkit is intended to be used by developers targetting the Mu platform.
+The Mu toolkit is intended to be used by developers targeting the Mu platform.

 The Mu toolkit includes the `mu` command, that contains a series of subcommands, useful for developers.